Schlavioner/gamma_flow/paper_JOSS/paper.md

 This python package consists of three jupyter notebooks that are executed consecutively.
-In this section, their functionality and is outlined, with an emphasis on the mathematical struction of the model.
+In this section, their functionality and is outlined, with an emphasis on the mathematical structure of the model.

-## Preprocessing and data exploration
+### 1. Preprocessing and data exploration
 The notebook `01_preprocessing.ipynb` synchronizes spectral data and provides a framework of visualizations for data exploration.
 All functions called in this notebook are found in `tools_preprocessing.py`.